HIP BONE ANATOMY

 • Shape resembles the auricula (external ear)

-• Articulates with the sacrum
+• Articulates with your sacrum

 Sacropelvic surface of ilium 360-degree viewer showing auricular surface for sacral articulation and iliac tuberosity